-- Can, for example, enable or disable page title on multiple pages.
+- For example, enable or disable page title on multiple pages.

 - Astra Widgets adds three new widgets: Address, List Icons, and Social Profiles.

-- Custom Fonts lets you upload your own fonts for use on your site.
-However, it only works with a limited number of themes and plugins as of the moment:
+- Custom Fonts lets you upload your fonts for use on your site.
+However, it only works with a limited number of themes and plugins at the moment:

 - Astra Theme

 - Elementor Page Builder

 - Custom Typekit Fonts works similarly as the Custom Fonts but this time, its for Adobe Fonts.
 Currently also only compatible with similar themes and plugins as custom fonts.

 - Sidebar Manager gives you advanced sidebar management options such as the ability to display different kinds of sidebars depending on the page.